trevsuth/embedding_playground/README.md

 THis is useful as it shows how the embedding space is common to all words, and that similar ideas tend to cluster there.

 ### vector_math.py
 Attempts to provethe addage that in the embeggings space ('king' - 'man') + 'woman' = 'queen' (hint: It doesn't).
-But still. looking at how these vecotrs work and can be related to one another is interesting.
+But still, looking at how these vecotrs work and can be related to one another is interesting.

+### word_distances.py
+Takes a list of terms and returns a heat map of the euclidian distances between them all.
+This differs from the graph in that no dimensenionality reduction is performed, only a simple euclidian distance calculation.